ynput/ayon-documentation/website/docs/addon_resolve_artist.md

 ### Publishing Editorial Package

 Open the publisher (1) from the AYON menu.
-Ensure that only the Editorial Package product type (2) is activated (click the square icon (3) next to the name) in the left panel of the publisher window.
-You can then publish by clicking the _`Play`_ button (4).
+Ensure that your editorial package instance is enabled in the "Product to publish" section (2).
+You can then publish by clicking the _`Publish`_ button (3).

 ![Publishing editorial package 01](assets/resolve/user_editorial_pkg_publishing01.png)